Ivan-dta-Hu/HurryupMikochiAutoplay/README.md

 - install pyautogui, pynput, csv packages
 - set the display of holoparade to window and maximize the window

-Download the file to the same folder and run the Replay.py script.
+Download the files to the same folder and run the Replay.py script.
 You can stop the program at any point by pressing esc key.

 Video
 ----